 - 1 pound bone-in pork chops, 1-inch thick

 - 1 teaspoon poultry seasoning or seasoning salt

 - 1 large yellow onion, thinly sliced

 - 3 cloves garlic, minced

-- Season pork chops with seasoning salt and pepper.
+- Season pork chops with the seasoning salt and black pepper.

-- Heat oil and butter in a large skillet over medium-high heat until butter is melted.
-Add pork chops to skillet and sear for 5 minutes per side, until golden brown.
-If skillet isn't big enough, cook the pork chops in batches.
-Transfer to a plate and keep covered.
+- Heat oil and butter in a large skillet over medium-high heat until the butter is melted.
+Add pork chops to skillet and sear for 5 minutes per side until golden brown.
+If the skillet isn't big enough, cook the pork chops in batches.
+Transfer the pork chops to a plate and keep them covered.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.

 This was excellent!
 We will be having this again

 Excellent!
 I had two boneless chops brining in the fridge overnight and came across this recipe.
 Since it’s only me, I cut the recipe in half.
 I had all the ingredients on hand.
 Wonderful flavor.

 Delish,I used chicken stock cube with liquid from veg and a 1/2 teaspoon of Dijon mustard and mushrooms served with mixed veg and roasted potatoes and veg !